Brazil Grille, Hartford

 Our last stop on the World Cup Tour 2006 was, for me, the most anticipated.
 I had previewed the Brazil Grill restaurant the week prior by popping my head in during the group play Japan game.
 Even though it was a Thursday afternoon and the game meant absolutely nothing to Brazil, the place was packed and somewhat rowdy.
 In light of that, I figured that the do-or-die semi-final versus France on a Saturday afternoon would mean that we had to get there early.

-And so, on a hot and muggy afternoon, Ed and I arrived at the Brazilian restaurant about 30 minutes before kickoff surveyed the scene.
+And so, on a hot and muggy afternoon, Ed and I arrived at the Brazilian restaurant about 30 minutes before kickoff and surveyed the scene.
 The set-up there is rather unique; we were getting lunch which meant grabbing a plate and loading it up with random stuff from the salad bar thing.
 But it wasn’t so much salad; rather, it was various bean and rice mixtures, along with a bunch of veggies and meat parts.
 You see, the Brazilians like their meat.
 This was a churrascaria after all – a Brazilian barbeque place.
-We have a couple here in Hartford and the most uppity one is Braza.
+We have a couple here in Hartford.

-The difference between the Brazil Grille and Braza is that at Braza, waiters walk around with infinite swords of various meats, just waiting for you to ask for more.
-Then they run over and slice you off a hunk of cow or lamb or whatever – until you vomit more or less.
-At Brazil Grille, it was much more subdued in that you asked the guy at the counter for a hunk of meat out of the rotisserie oven thing and then you paid by the pound.
+At Brazil Grille, the meat gathering was more subdued than some of the waitered places in that you asked the guy at the counter for a hunk of meat out of the rotisserie oven thing and then you paid by the pound.
 (This way, the Ed’s of the world can later boast, “I ate 2.65 pounds of meat today!”)
-Oh, and there are never any Brazilians at Braza.

-Brazil Grille, however, was chock full of meat-and-soccer lovin’ Brazilians.
+Brazil Grille was chock full of meat-and-soccer lovin’ Brazilians.
 By game time, it was a standing room only crowd – and I think Ed and I were pretty much the only ones not speaking Portuguese.
 Even the totally Caucasian looking people near us were yapping away in the foreign tongue.
 The game was shown through a projector onto a big white wall as we all sat at long cafeteria style tables.
-(At Braza, one usually dresses up and dines at stylish tables with fine silverware and linen napkins.
-Here, it was all styrofoam and plastic – for after all, we were there for the soccer, not the Caipirinhas.)
+It was all Styrofoam and plastic – for after all, we were there for the soccer, not the Caipirinhas.

 The crowd was intense.
 They knew their soccer, and they knew their boys were the “best in the world.”
 Heck, we’d been told that a billion times in the last few weeks of this World Cup, right?
 The first half progressed as Brazil missed several chances.
 The Brazilians around us were getting more upset with each passing moment.
 Here I was eating my chicken hearts and fried bananas thinking, “Calm down guys… It’s Brazil.
 You’ll win…”